Should Your Skin Care Change When You Wear A Mask?

 Opt For A Breathable Cotton Face Cover

-According to the CDC's recommendation, the American public should be wearing cloth face coverings — not surgical masks or N-95 respirators, as those are critical supplies that must be reserved for frontline healthcare workers.
+According to the CDC, the American public should be wearing cloth face coverings — not surgical masks or N-95 respirators, as those are critical supplies that must be reserved for frontline healthcare workers.
 When it comes to fashioning your own mask, you want to make sure the fabric that touches your face is comfortable.
-"Cotton is a breathable fabric and will therefore be relatively non-irritating for the skin," recommends Dr. King.
-It's also recommended by the CDC, which advises adding another filter (like a coffee filter) in between the fabric for protection.
+"Cotton is a breathable fabric and will therefore be relatively non-irritating for the skin," says Dr. King.
+It's also recommended by the CDC, which advises slipping another filter (like a coffee filter) in between the fabric for added protection.

 Director of Pigmented Lesions and Skin Cancer at Mount Sinai Hospital, Dr. Orit Markowitz, adds that you want your mask to be secure, but no tighter than necessary to achieve a skin-to-mask seal.
 "The best idea is to wear a cover that sits close to the skin and that doesn't wave away," explains Dr. Markowitz.
 "It's important to remember to touch the mask as little as possible, so you certainly want to wear something that is comfortable, especially if you have sensitive skin."